jlpteaching/ECS154B/syllabus/syllabus.md

 #### Final: March 20

-The final is on Wednesday, March 20, from 10:30 AM - 12:30 PM <location TBD>.
+The final is on Friday, March 20, from 10:30 AM - 12:30 PM <location TBD>.
 You are allowed **two** 8.5" x 11" sheets of *handwritten* notes.

 The final will be have a focus on the second half of the class (chapters 5 and the parts of chapter 6 we cover).